 It is not a diagnostic indicator since a low WUE value might be due to any of a range of soil and agronomic limitations.
 An upward trend in WUE is likely to indicate an improvement in overcoming one or more limitations to growth.
 A flat trend in WUE, particularly if the value is relatively low, might indicate that existing limitations are not being overcome or that improved practices have not been adopted.
 A declining trend would tend to indicate worsening limitations to plant growth, some of which could be due to decline in soil condition.

 Crop water use efficiency (WUE) in wheat has been estimated for the 1982 – 2020 period as a broad indicator of soil productive health on cropping land in South Australia.
-The annual wheat yield estimates produced by the Department of Primary Industries and Regions (PIRSA) by cropping district and Bureau of Meteorology (BOM) monthly gridded rainfall data (spatially trimmed to cropping land) were used with a modified French – Schultz yield potential model to estimate water use efficiency.
+This was estimated using annual wheat yield estimates produced for the cropping districts by the Department of Primary Industries and Regions (PIRSA) and monthly gridded rainfall data from the Bureau of Meteorology (spatially trimmed to cropping land), using a modified French – Schultz yield potential model.
 This analysis showed the trends in WUE over time in each district and weighted average WUE by region and for the state, as well as differences in WUE between districts and regions.
 It has helped to identify where soil or agronomic constraints to production may exist as well as opportunities to improve productive performance.

 In South Australia, wheat water use efficiency was averaging around 7 kg/ha/mm in the 1960s and 1970s, then steadily increased through the 1980s and 1990s before levelling out at around 11 kg/ha/mm in the 2000s.
 Over the last decade, WUE has increased to about 14 kg/ha/mm.